 M*A*S*H changed television.
-It had a previously unseen balance of tragedy and comedy, delivered with wit, intelligence, and compassion.
+It had a previously unseen balance of tragedy and comedy, delivered with wit, intelligence and compassion.
 Alda started out as a performer, quickly became the star, and ended up writing and directing some of the show's most memorable episodes.
 (He was so excited the first time he won a writing Emmy that he did a cartwheel after his name was announced.)
-He was the first person in TV history to win Emmys for acting, writing, and directing the same series, and he directed and co-wrote the show's final episode, Goodbye Farewell and Amen, watched by a record number of viewers, a record that has yet to be broken.
+He was the first person in TV history to win Emmys for acting, writing and directing the same series, and he directed and co-wrote the show's final episode, Goodbye Farewell and Amen, watched by a record number of viewers, a record that has yet to be broken.
 M*A*S*H ran for 11 seasons, lasting more than three times longer than the Korean War it took place in.

 The minute The Dick Van Dyke Show creator Carl Reiner heard Mary Tyler Moore read the first line of the script at her audition, he knew he'd found the right actress, and marched her into producer Sheldon Leonard’s office with his hand on her head.
 He later called her the “Grace Kelly of comedians.”
 She became a star.

 When The Mary Tyler Moore Show launched in 1970, character Mary Richards was supposed to be divorced, but the network was worried people would think she was divorced from Rob Petrie, and changed the storyline so she'd just ended a relationship and embarked out on her own.
-The stage may have been set for a woman looking for a career several years earlier with Marlo Thomas on That Girl, but it was Mary who took it to the next level, building up a career, dating multiple men, and even (gasp) turning down a marriage proposal because that wasn't the life she wanted yet.
+The stage may have been set for a woman looking for a career several years earlier with Thomas on That Girl, but it was Richards who took it to the next level, building up a career, dating multiple men and even (gasp) turning down a marriage proposal because that wasn't the life she wanted yet.

-Fawcett had come up through commercials, a natural beauty with a dazzling smile.
+Fawcett had come up through commercials – a natural beauty with a dazzling smile.
 She had traffic-stopping looks, gorgeous wild hair, and was getting attention everywhere she went.
-She’d done the rounds of guest appearances on TV shows like The Partridge Family, The Flying Nun, and, I Dream of Jeannie and four appearances on The Six Million Dollar Man, which starred her then-husband Lee Majors.
+She’d done the rounds of guest appearances on TV shows like The Partridge Family, The Flying Nun, I Dream of Jeannie and four appearances on The Six Million Dollar Man, which starred her then-husband Lee Majors.
 But it was something as simple as a pin-up poster that rocketed her into a new level of fame.

-After that, she was a shoo-in for Charlie’s Angels, co-starring with Kate Jackson (who’d been cast first) and Jaclyn Smith.
+After that, she was a shoo-in for Charlie’s Angels, co-starring with Kate Jackson and Jaclyn Smith.
 Both men and women watched for the outrageously fun storylines, constant wardrobe changes, and the satisfaction of watching three women win the game every single time they played.
 While critics mocked the revealing outfits and the show’s obvious T&A factor, others saw it as embracing sexual liberation, with women in control.
 Fawcett herself was on the fence, saying, "When the show was number three, I figured it was our acting.
 When it got to be number one, I decided it could only be because none of us wears a bra."
 But social critic Camille Paglia, not one to mince words, called the show an "effervescent action-adventure showing smart, bold women working side by side in fruitful collaboration."

 Farrah became Charlie’s Angels first breakout star, and was the first to leave the show.
 She broke her contract and her career suffered for it.
-She had to do six guest appearances on the show to make up for it, but it took years before she was able to establish herself as an actress again, finally gaining recognition for her work in the Off-Broadway play Extremities, the TV-movie The Burning Bed, and Robert Duvall’s feature film The Apostle.
+She had to do six guest appearances on the show to make up for it, but it took years before she was able to establish herself as an actress again, finally gaining recognition for her work in the Off-Broadway play Extremities, the TV-movie The Burning Bed and Robert Duvall’s feature film The Apostle.

 Fawcett died in 2009, on the same day as Michael Jackson.
-She is still remembered as the quintessential 70s girl, with a hairstyle that was copied long into the next decade.
+She is still remembered as the quintessential '70s girl, with a hairstyle that was copied long into the next decade.

 When the Maude spin-off Good Times was created, the show was centered on Esther Rolle and John Amos as Florida and James Evans, struggling to pay the bills and raise a family in Chicago.
 While the show covered the challenges of working multiple jobs and keeping your kids safe in the projects, comedian Jimmie Walker, hired to play oldest brother JJ, became a breakout star.